 Auckland Point School was once one of the largest schools in Nelson, opening in 1927 with a roll call of four hundred children.
 84 years on, there are just 52 students in attendance.
 Despite this, Auckland Point School is still renowned for providing an exceptional atmosphere for learning, which caters for the needs of every individual student.
 There is something special about this school, it has its own unique culture and characteristics, it embraces its rich heritage and this is reflected in every aspect of the school life.

-The need for a new school in the area was realised when it became apparent that the local Haven Road School was too small to accommodate the large numbers of children now living in the area, stemming from the surge of new businesses opening in the Nelson Haven in the early 1920s.
-In 1921 it was decided that a new school should be opened at Auckland Point, although it was several years before the school was built due to legal ramifications in purchasing the site.
-However, six years later, Auckland Point School was officially opened by the Minister of Education on the 7th February 1927.
+The need for a new school in the area was realised when it became apparent that the local Haven Road School was too small to accommodate the large numbers of children now living in the area, stemming from the surge of new businesses opening in the Nelson Haven in the early 1920's.
+In 1921 it was decided that a new school should be opened at Auckland Point, although it was several years before the school was built, due to legal ramifications in purchasing the site.
+However, six years later, Auckland Point School was officially opened by the Minister of Education on 7 February 1927.

-Unfortunately the school roll has continued to decline since the Second World War, when the population was highly transient, and more recently as a result of Nelson's changing demographics; in the 1920s and thirties there were many jobs available at the port and the workers families would live close by, the vast majority at Auckland Point.
+Unfortunately the school roll has continued to decline since the Second World War, when the population was highly transient, and more recently as a result of Nelson's changing demographics.
+In the 1920's and 30's there were many jobs available at the port and the workers' families would live close by, the vast majority at Auckland Point.
 Therefore their children would attend a school in the vicinity and the numbers of students at Auckland Point grew.
 However, as the city centre moved away from the shoreline, the population of Nelson moved with it and Auckland Point School was no longer part of a main catchment area.
 Today there are just 52 students in attendance; however the school is gradually growing, owing to the introduction of a kindergarten in October 2010.
 The addition of this new facility provides a natural transition from kindergarten to primary school, and therefore the school's population is non-transient.

 Sources used in this story